manuel-uberti/manuel-uberti.github.io/_posts/2019-12-23-helm-actions.md

         :buffer "*helm browse project history*"))
 ```

-`mu-helm-projects-history` adds only a couple of things to the original
+`mu-helm-projects-history` adds only two things to the original
 `helm-projects-history`.
 I require `helm-ls-git` early because I need its
 capabilities inside my actions, and I use my own `mu-helm-projects-history-map`
 to make them available in the Helm buffer opened by this command.